pypp/letterboxd-services/README.md

 Idea is taken from [here](https://github.com/Hame-daani/letterboxd_util).

-Letterboxd Services is a Chrome extension that will make your life easier by providing you torrents for movies traight through [letterboxd](https://letterboxd.com/) movie page.
+Letterboxd Services is a Chrome extension that will make your life easier by providing you torrents for movies straight through [letterboxd](https://letterboxd.com/) movie page.

 ## How to Use